openssl/openssl/doc/designs/quic-design/tx-packetiser.md

 #### Notes

-- `QUIC_PN` defined as uint64_t in ACK Manager.
-- The `QUIC_ACKM_TX_PKT` structure from the ACK Manager overlaps this significantly and the two could be merged.
 - Do we need the distinction between 0-rtt and 1-rtt when both are in the Application Data number space?
 - 0-RTT packets can morph into 1-RTT packets and this needs to be handled by the packetiser.
-- the `packet_header` will become a structure / union most likely.

 Interactions
 ------------